 Step two is similar: Change the default names of devices and networks.
-This is another very, very basic step, but one that far too many manufacturers fail to take when deploying control systems.
+This step is fundamental, but one that too many manufacturers fail to take when deploying control systems.

-While keeping a default name does nothing to make your password easier (or harder) to hack, it serves as a proverbial red rag to a hacker – if you’re too lazy to change the name, you probably haven’t bothered to change the password.
+While keeping a default name does nothing to make your password easier (or harder) to hack, it serves as a proverbial red rag to a hacker.
+If you’re too lazy to change the name, you probably didn’t bother to change the password.

-Having a name that in no way references your router will make you a far less appealing target, and a default password – which, again, please remember to change – much more difficult to simply Google.
+Having a name that in no way references your router will make you a far less appealing target.
+Meanwhile, your default password, which you should still change, that much more difficult to Google.

-Now that the most basic steps have been taken, it’s time to work on more serious security strategies.
+Now that we took the essential steps, it’s time to work on more stringent IT system security strategies.

-Treat your process control network like you treat your business network – each is equally important, and the two are related in what they do for the business – but don’t confuse equal treatment with lumping them in the same basket.
+Treat your process control network like you treat your business network.
+Each is equally important, and the two relate together for your business.
+But don’t confuse equal treatment with lumping the two in the same basket.

 Treating the process control network like your business network means building a perimeter around the manufacturing network similar to the one built around the financial and IP portions of your business.

-That means a firewall and IPS (Intrusion Prevention System) or UTM (Unified Threat Management) controlling traffic in and out of the network.
-Don’t make the mistake of ignoring the latter either, as unusual traffic through and out of the network is often the only way to detect an intrusion.
+That means a firewall and IPS (Intrusion Prevention System) or UTM (Unified Threat Management) controlling network traffic.
+Unusual traffic through and out of the system is often the only way to detect an intrusion.

-As for separating the two networks, this is important because a vulnerability in one network can easily introduce malware into the other.
+As for separating the two networks, this is important because a vulnerability in one system can quickly introduce malware into the other.

 Lock yours down and avoid becoming the headline in your own horror story.